College of Fine Arts Policies for Undergraduates

 Master’s degrees must be completed within five years after the first registration for that degree.

 DMA and PhD degrees must be completed within seven years after the first registration for that degree.

 Petitions for extensions of time to complete degree requirements must be submitted prior to the end of the above limits.
 Students exceeding these time limits without an approved petition for an extension of time will not be permitted to register.

 A grade below B‐ may place a graduate student on academic probation, as will a grade point index (GPI) below 3.00 (B) on a cumulative basis.
 A student may also be placed on Academic Probation if s/he is in danger of not making sufficient academic progress toward degree completion.

 Students are reviewed after one semester on Academic Probation.
 Those who earn a GPI and GPA of 3.00 or above, and complete a successful full-time or full-time-equivalent course load, will return to Good Standing.
 Those students who do not achieve Good Standing (as defined above) during the probationary semester may move to Academic Suspension, Dismissal, or a second semester of Academic Probation.
-Normally, a student can be on Academic Probation for no more than two consecutive semesters; however, the probation and probation period is at the discretion of the faculty in consultation with the director of the school in which the student is enrolled.
+Normally, a student can be on Academic Probation for no more than two consecutive semesters; however, the probation and probation period is at the discretion of the College.

-All actions concerning academic standing, grading, probation, and dismissal may be appealed to the director of the school.
-A final appeal may be made to the dean of the College of Fine Arts.
+All actions concerning academic standing, grading, probation, and dismissal may be appealed to the Associate Dean of Academic Programs & Enrollment in the College of Fine Arts.